Living Dolls

-Living Dolls is an American sitcom featured on the fall 1989 schedule of ABC.
+Living Dolls is an American television sitcom that aired on ABC from September 26 to December 30, 1989.
 It was a spin-off created by a writer from Who's the Boss? and featuring characters introduced during an episode of that show.
 The show was the acting debut of Halle Berry.
-Both Who's the Boss? and Living Dolls were produced by ELP Communications through Columbia Pictures Television and ABC.
+Both Who's the Boss? and Living Dolls were productions of Columbia Pictures Television for ABC.

 Synopsis

 The show featured Charlie Briscoe (Leah Remini), a friend of Samantha Micelli (the Who's the Boss? character played by Alyssa Milano).
 Samantha is dabbling in a modeling career and Charlie, a friend from Samantha's old Brooklyn neighborhood, comes to visit.
 While doing some test shots for a dog food commercial, it is discovered that Charlie is very photogenic.
 Charlie is then befriended by the owner of a modeling agency for teenage girls, Trish Carlin (Michael Learned).
 Trish is also a friend of advertising executive Angela Bower, one of the main characters on Who's the Boss?
 Trish becomes a mother figure to Charlie and the other models.